theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 In real life, you will not be assessing the quality of your reads by visually inspecting your FASTQ files.
 Rather, you will be using a software program to assess read quality and filter out poor quality reads.
 We will first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
 Later in our workflow, we will use another program to filter out poor quality reads.

-FastQC has a number of features which can give you a quick impression of any problems your data may have, so you can take these issues into consideration before moving forward with your analyses.
+FastQC has several features which can give you a quick impression of any problems your data may have, so you can consider these issues before moving forward with your analyses.
 Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
 The image below shows one FastQC-generated plot that indicates a very high quality sample:

 ![good_quality](../assets/img/good_quality1.8.png)